Rashid al-Shakir Sahib al-Taba'a: Early career

-A mamluk of Hammuda ibn Ali, of high rank in the palace at Le Bardo, he passed into the service of the prince Hussein as Keeper of the Seals and secretary when he became a crown prince again in 1815.
+From the Circassian slave trade to a mamluk of Hammuda ibn Ali, of high rank in the palace at Le Bardo, he passed into the service of the prince Hussein as Keeper of the Seals and secretary when he became a crown prince again in 1815.
 He accompanied him several times in the military column charged with collecting tribute from the Tunisian tribes and became his son-in-law.

-Prime Minister
+Prime minister

 When Hussein acceded to the throne in 1824, it was entirely natural that al-Shakir Sahib al-Taba'a became his Grand Vizier (Prime Minister) and councillor (in 1829).
 However, he had to deal with the powerful commander in chief of the army and son-in-law- of Mahmud Bey, general Slimane Kahia.
 Shakir Sahib al-Taba'a was an important supporter of the policy of autonomy from the Ottoman Empire which Hussein II attempted to institute.
 Likewise, during the French conquest of Algeria, he strongly encouraged the Bey not to break relations with France, but to attempt to profit from Paris and the French consul at Tunis, whose influence on the Bey grew ever greater.
 He restored, for a time, the finances of the state – at the price of violent exactions and extortions from the producers and exporters of olive oil.

 He allied with the Makhzen family of Ben Ayed in an export enterprise which became the source of his fortune.
 As a result, the Djellouli family, previously empowered by an alliance with Yusuf Sahib al-Tabi found themselves in difficulty as a result of the economic crisis of 1830, fell deep in debt and were completely bankrupt ten years later; the son of Mahmoud Djellouli sought refuge in Malta for several years and while he regained his family's administrative roles he did not return to the commercial ventures which were the source of their fortune.

 In 1830, Shakir Sahib al-Taba'a persuaded the Bey to respond to the Ottoman Sultan's calls for reform and to institute the first regiments of a regular army, drawn entirely from the best young men in the Turkish militia of Tunis and trained by European instructors.
 In January 1831, the first regiment was created, composed of several battalions of infantry, a battalion of artillery with 150 men, and a battalion of engineers with 120 men.
 The soldiers were dressed and armed in the European fashion and formed the original core of the modern Tunisian army, continuing in the reign of Ahmed I Bey.